 My mom used to reminisce about the days when streets in Hsinchu were lined with dense trees before rapid industrialization.
 The Agora Garden stands as a functional work of art that aims to revive that lost connection with nature while meeting the demands of contemporary living.
 It’s an innovative and eye-catching addition to Taipei’s skyline that harmonizes eco-friendly design with high-density housing.

-To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I travel.
+To keep up to date with everything she shares, follow along on social media and read up on what camera gear she uses to capture the shot.